Northeast Ecological Corridor – Beaches, Nature, and More

 Many species of mammals, birds, reptiles, and amphibians call this place home.
 Some of them, like the Puerto Rican boa constrictor and the West Indian manatee, are endangered species.

-This area is also the most important nesting site in Puerto Rico for the critically endangered leatherback sea turtle, and it is one of the top three nesting sites in all of the US.
-Besides the wildlife that enjoy the area, many people come here to enjoy walking on the beach, birdwatch in the marshlands, fishing, or even to surf the waves at La Selva.
+This area is also one of the most important nesting site in Puerto Rico for the critically endangered leatherback sea turtle, and it is one of the top nesting sites in all of the US.
+Besides the wildlife that enjoy the area, many people come here to enjoy walking on the beach, bird watching, fishing, or surfing the waves..

 Norteast Ecologocial Corridor